 Since 2003 Slooh has connected land based telescopes to the internet for access by the broader public.
 Slooh members have taken 2.4m photos of over 40,000 celestial objects, and participated in numerous discoveries with leading astronomical institutions.
 Slooh’s automated observatories develop celestial images in real time for broadcast to the internet.
 Slooh’s technology is protected by patent 7,194,146 B2 which was awarded in 2006.
 Slooh’s flagship observatory is situated on Mt.
 Teide in the Canary Islands, in partnership with the Institute of Astrophysics of the Canary Islands (IAC).
-Slooh has also broadcast celestial events from partner observatories in Arizona, Japan, Hawaii, Cypress and Dubai.
+Slooh's worldwide telescope broadcast network features partner observatories in Arizona, Japan, Hawaii, Cypress, Dubai and more.
 Slooh’s free live broadcasts of asteroids, comets, transits, eclipses, etc. feature narration by astronomy experts Bob Berman and Paul Cox and are syndicated to media outlets such as NBC, ABC, CNN, Fox News, National Geographic, Wired, The Weather Channel and more.
-Slooh’s live celestial events have been viewed over a billion times, the highlight of which was the 2011 lunar eclipse broadcast live on Google’s home page.
+Slooh’s live celestial events have been viewed over a billion times, the highlight of which was the 2011 lunar eclipse broadcast live on Google Doodle.